-This tour has been carefully designed to minimise the effects of Altitude Sickness from day 6 to day 20 whilst in Lijiang, Zhongdian, Lhasa, Shigatse, New Tingri, Rongbuk, Gyantse and Tsedang.
+This tour has been carefully designed to minimise the effects of Altitude Sickness from day 6 to day 16 whilst in Lijiang, Zhongdian, Lhasa, Shigatse, and Gyantse, reaching a maximum altitude of 4,800m when travelling through the Gampala Pass.
 Please be prepared for mild symptoms of Altitude Mountain Sickness (AMS) which include dizziness, fatigue, nausea, loss of appetite, breathlessness, headache and disturbed sleep.
 These usually develop over the first 36 hours at altitude and not immediately on arrival.
 AMS symptoms are experienced by people of varying ages and levels of fitness, and usually the symptoms will subside after a day or so.
 If symptoms worsen, you should seek medical advice and descend in altitude immediately.
 The following precautions may help to prevent or lessen the effects of AMS:

-- Since fluid loss usually accompanies the acclimatisation process, drink plenty of fluids (3

-4 litres daily at least) and eat carbohydrate food to keep the body properly hydrated - Do not overexert and only partake in light activity immediately after your arrival - Do not smoke, drink alcohol or take other depressants such as tranquilisers and sleeping pills, as these depress the respiratory drive and reduce oxygen intake - Assume any sickness at high altitude is AMS until proven otherwise - Never ascend to higher altitudes while showing symptoms of AMS - You must report any symptoms of AMS immediately to your National Guide
+- Since fluid loss usually accompanies the acclimatisation process, drink plenty of fluids (3 4 litres daily at least) and eat carbohydrate food to keep the body properly hydrated - Do not overexert and only partake in light activity immediately after your arrival - Do not smoke, drink alcohol or take other depressants such as tranquilisers and sleeping pills, as these depress the respiratory drive and reduce oxygen intake - Assume any sickness at high altitude is AMS until proven otherwise - Never ascend to higher altitudes while showing symptoms of AMS - You must report any symptoms of AMS immediately to your National Guide